jlvdoorn/gym-fork/README.md

 ## Usage

 By running ```main.py``` the simulation will start.
 In the beginning the rocket will try to land itself but fail and after a given amount of episodes (tries) the rocket will be able to land itself perfectly in the center of the designated area.
 Afterwards, it will produce a graph of the total reward obtained for each of the episodes, there the learning curve will be visible clearly.
+Also, this data will be written to a file called ```output.csv```

 ## Results
 No training